top of page

 The updated version of the plan (2023) introduced by the Lib Dems in 2023 and

-currently at the public consultation stage (consultation closes 1 st March 2024) massively expands the village boundary to include the Christ’s Hospital and Aubrey-Fletcher land and effectively replicates the 2022 Berkeley Homes 1500 homes site which the village so strongly objected to.
-Once the consultation closes comments/ objections to the plan will be reviewed by a Government appointed inspector and there will be hearings before the inspector, probably in mid-late autumn 2024 before the plan is finalised and adopted.
+currently at the public consultation stage (consultation closed 1st March 2024) massively expands the village boundary to include the Christ’s Hospital and Aubrey-Fletcher land and effectively replicates the 2022 Berkeley Homes 1500 homes site which the village so strongly objected to.

 Southwater Neighbourhood Plan